shettyh/java-rest-netty-testing/README.md

-# java-resteasy-sample
+# Testing Java RESTFul webservices using netty and rest assured

-Java RESTFul webservices using rest-easy
+This repository is a starting point for testing the `REST` webservices using embedded `netty` server and `rest-assured` like unit tests.